A Characterization of Multioutput Learnability: Online Multioutput Learnability

 \subsubsection{Characterizing Online Learnability for General Losses}

 Using Theorem \ref{thm:onlreal2agn} and Theorem \ref{thm:OLHam}, we now characterize the learnability of arbitrary multilabel loss functions $\ell$ as long as they satisfy the identity of indiscernibles.
-The key idea is that since there are only finite number of possible inputs to $\ell$, for any $\ell$ satisfying the identity of indiscernibles, there must exist universal constants $a$ and $b$ s.t. $a\ell_H(y_1, y_2) \leq \ell(y_1, y_2) \leq b\ell_H(y_1, y_2)$.
+The key idea is that since there are only finite number of possible inputs to $\ell$, for any $\ell$ satisfying the identity of indiscernibles, there must exist universal constants $a$ and $b$ such that $a\ell_H(y_1, y_2) \leq \ell(y_1, y_2) \leq b\ell_H(y_1, y_2)$.
 Then, we can characterize the learnability of $\ell$ by relating it to the learnability of $\ell_H$.
+In fact, we prove a slightly more general result, showing an equivalence between the learnability of any two arbitrary losses satisfying the identity of indiscernibles.